The MHA Science Fair is held annually. It is open to homeschooled students in grades K-12.

 - Research a scientific topic of interest and present what you have learned (pre-registration required)

 The registration fee is applied per project.
-The cost to participate is $10 per project registered.
+The cost to participate is $12.50 per project registered.
 Students are welcome to work in teams and should register together for a single project.
+Registration is discounted to $10.00 per project through January 2nd, 2018.
+Registration closes February 3rd, 2018.

 Judging is available, but optional for grades 4-12 for experimental and research projects.
 Grades K-3 and older kids who do not wish to be judged will have the opportunity to talk to the judges about their projects and will each receive a participant ribbon.